mjhoefer/mjhoefer.github.io/_pages/projects.md

 - Structured reflection across developed theories of need/well-being/motivation to generate a new kind of datasource - structured representations of a life

 Publications and Presentations for this Project
-- Poster at IC2S2 2020 (Networks for Understanding Human Need)
-- Talk at Networks 2021 (The Individual as Network: Multilayer Intraindividual Ego Networks)
+- [Working paper](michaelhoefer.com/files/Hoefer_Systems_of_Need.pdf) on visualizing systems of need and satisfaction
-- Lightning Talk (upcoming) at the viz4good workshop (Representing Systems of Need and Satisfaction)
+- [Lightning Talk at the vis4good workshop](https://youtu.be/eo22Xg6MCmk?t=10286) (Representing Systems of Need and Satisfaction)
+- [Talk at Networks 2021](https://www.youtube.com/watch?v=ST3IXtL88OY) (The Individual as Network: Multilayer Intra-individual Ego Networks)
+- [Poster at IC2S2 2020](michaelhoefer.com/files/need_net_abstract.pdf) (Networks for Understanding Human Need)

 Current Status:
-- Prototype software is still available at resatisfy.us.
+- Prototype software is still available at [resatisfy.us](resatisfy.us).
 This project is the focus of my prelim exam, so I'm concurrently writing the code for the survey tool alongside the research.
 - Seeking developer volunteers (please contact me via email)